 Marketing manager and product marketing manager

-A marketing manager straddles the line between creating a higher-level strategy and working in the weeds to bring the organization’s marketing to life.
-Marketing managers will hire and train marketing staff, delegate tasks, oversee the marketing budget and do research to develop new campaigns.
-The marketing manager also performs competitive analyses, researches consumer trends and measures the efficacy of marketing campaigns to readjust the strategy as necessary.
+marketing manager straddles the duties of creating a high-level strategy and working in the weeds to bring the organization’s marketing to life.
+Marketing managers hire and train marketing staff, delegate tasks, oversee the marketing budget, and conduct research to develop new campaigns.
+The marketing manager also performs competitive analyses, researches consumer trends, and measures the efficacy of marketing campaigns to readjust the strategy as necessary.

 A product marketing manager performs this role for a specific product.
-This role is involved in planning and managing the product release, setting competitive pricing, positioning the product, identifying the target audience and managing the post-launch follow-up to retain customers and keep the product relevant.
-This role will also be involved with marketing for product updates.
+This role is involved in planning and managing the product release, setting competitive pricing, positioning the product, identifying the target audience, and managing the postlaunch follow-up to retain customers and keep the product relevant.
+This role will also collaborate with marketing for product updates.

 Digital marketing manager